A peer-guided mental health program for farmers

 Back On Track offers a supportive, practical approach to improving mental health through:

-• A 10 x session program (approximately 1 x hour per week over 10 weeks).
+- A 10 x session program (approximately 1 x hour per week over 10 weeks).

-• Guidance from peer coaches trained in behavioural activation—an evidence based method for boosting mood.
+- Guidance from peer coaches trained in behavioural activation—an evidence based method for boosting mood.

-• Flexibly delivered to reduce barriers to accessing support.
+- Flexibly delivered to reduce barriers to accessing support.

-The program has been co-designed with farming communities to ensure it meet the needs of their community members and is being delivered by trained Back on Track coaches who live and work in Victoria’s farming communities.
+The program has been co-designed with farming communities to ensure it meet the needs of their community members and is being delivered by trained Back On Track coaches who live and work in Victoria’s farming communities.
 Our coaches bring both personal experience and specialised training in behavioural activation techniques to help participants develop positive habits and improve their mental health.

-• aged 15+
+- are aged 15+

-• who are experiencing low mood, or depression.
+- are experiencing low mood, or depression.

 Funding and research